About Us

 Interested in becoming a Board Member?

-If you live in the Boundary Region, have a passion for entrepreneurial leadership and are interested in serving as a Board Director, we invite you to click here to complete an initial Volunteer Assessment Form.
-Or, click here to view our Director Information Package.
+If you live in the Boundary Region, have a passion for entrepreneurial leadership and are interested in serving as a Board Director, we invite you to click here to view our Board Recruitment Package.

 Current Board of Directors